learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 In the code above, age is initialized to 30, so the condition (`age >= 18`) resolves to `true`.
 The code in the code block executes, setting the `isAdult` variable to `true`.
-Try making some changes &mdash; assigning different values to `age`; changing the conditional statement &mdash; to see what happens.
+Try making some changes — assigning different values to `age`; changing the conditional statement — to see what happens.

 ### `else`